codeforjapan/hackdays/README.md

 ### Unit tests (Jest + React Testing Library)

-The unit tests are built with Jest and React Testing Library, generally located at `__test__/` directory.
+The unit tests are built with Jest and React Testing Library, generally located at `src/__tests__/` directory.

 `yarn test` will run the tests in watch mode, where they will be re-run when a file is changed, while `yarn test:ci` will run them only once, which will be best for CI.

+Also, `yarn test:coverage` will check the test coverage.

 ## License